-Dr Alannah Freer graduated from University of Queensland in 1982 with honours and has been in private practice for nearly 30 years.
+Dr Alannah Freer graduated from University of Queensland in 1982 with honours and has been in private practice for over 30 years.

 Rachael graduated from the University of Queensland School of Dentistry with First Class Honours in 2007.
 She was awarded prizes for periodontics and general dentistry.

 Dr Cath Hewitt has a long history in health care.
 Her journey began as a Registered Nurse (hospital trained) with experience in critical care and emergency medicine.

 Jacinta graduated from University of Queensland in 1988 and brings a wealth of experience and skill in providing high quality holistic dental care.

 Maria was born and educated in Brazil, graduating from Dentistry in 1994.
 She then joined the Army where she worked for 2 years and soon after opened her own private practice.

 This is a term that has been applied to dental practices that take into consideration the effect that dental procedures may have on your general health, including the potential toxic effects of some dental materials.
 Holistic dentistry also emphasises approaches to oral health care that consider the patient‘s entire physical and emotional state, also acknowledging the role that oral health plays in overall health and wellbeing, not just the health of his or her teeth.